 6 HEAD has drawn its inspiration from this tale, declaring “the story drives our team … to serve the finest steaks in Sydney”.
 An art installation of steel-wire cows heads in the entryway underlines both the theme and the history of the former warehouse, which dates back to 1839.

-The building’s age was a challenge for the re-design, says Callie van der Merwer, 6 HEAD’s designer and architect, and founder of Design Partnership.
+The building’s age was a challenge for the re-design, says Callie van der Merwer, the steakhouse’s designer and architect, and founder of Design Partnership.

 “It was difficult shoe-horning the practical requirements of a modern restaurant into a fabric that could not be harmed in any way,” he says.
 “Everything we inserted followed the lines as set out by the building rather than ‘correct’ construction methods, which meant we adjusted aspects of the building later on.”